 Ongoing support services and other appropriate services needed to support and maintain an individual with a significant disability in supported employment for a period of time generally not to exceed 18 months.
 These services, such as job skills training, are for individuals whose IPEs include supported employment and long-term supports.
 On-the-job support services with a supported employment goal are funded using Title VI, Part B, and Title I funds.

-On-the-Job Training (OJT)

-The employer is paid by a third party to train a customer that has been hired in a competitive integrated employment setting.
-The employer trains the customer in the skills needed to perform job duties.

-Business Dictionary, s.v. ”On-the-Job Training”, accessed July 16, 2017, www.businessdictionary.com/definition/on-the-job-training-OJT.html

 On-the-Job Training

 Training in specific job skills by a prospective employer.
 Generally, the trainee is paid during this training and will remain in the same or a similar job upon successful completion.